mimimixer/geometricDiffusionModel/README.md

 # Generating geometrical shapes with AI models
-### Exploring the latent Space of VAE, GAN and Diffusion models
+### Exploring the latent space of VAE, GAN and Diffusion models

 * create your dataset with: generateGeometricShapes.py